Benalla railway station: History

-The former locomotive depot was hit by a severe storm on 22 November 1994, leaving the shed damaged and destroying two Tait carriages stored inside.
-The shed was later demolished.
+The locomotive depot was hit by a severe storm on 22 November 1994, damaging the shed and destroying two Tait carriages stored inside.
+The shed was demolished shortly after.

-In 1998, former New South Wales regional passenger operator CountryLink rebuilt the standard gauge platform.
-The works included replacing the original deck with a steel deck covered with a concrete surface, refurbishing the platform shelters and providing new lighting, fencing, seating and bins.
+In 1998, former New South Wales regional passenger operator, CountryLink, rebuilt the standard gauge platform.
+The works included replacing the original deck with a steel deck with a concrete surface, refurbishing the platform shelters, and providing new lighting, fencing, seating and bins.

-Qube Logistics constructed an intermodal terminal in the former goods yard in late 2018, to receive containerised cement and fly ash from Sydney, for use in pre-cast panels being manufactured by Boral for the West Gate Tunnel.
+In late 2018, Qube Logistics constructed an intermodal terminal in the former goods yard, to receive containerised cement and fly ash from Sydney, to be used in pre-cast panels being manufactured by Boral for the West Gate Tunnel.
 The first cement was delivered to the facility on 19 December of that year.

-Former station Baddaginnie was located between Benalla and Violet Town, while former stations Winton and Glenrowan were located between Benalla and Wangaratta.
+The former station Baddaginnie was located between Benalla and Violet Town, and former stations Winton and Glenrowan were located between Benalla and Wangaratta.

 Platforms and services

-Benalla has two side platforms.
-It is serviced by V/Line Albury line services, and NSW TrainLink XPT Sydney to Melbourne services.
+Benalla has two side platforms, and is served by V/Line Albury line, and NSW TrainLink XPT Sydney to Melbourne trains.